jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/WEF-Global-Cybersecurity-Outlook-2024.md

 expectation is that this gap will widen in parallel, leaving smaller organizations with even fewer options to reduce their risk.

-<a name="11-the-state-of-cyber-inequity"></a>
 ### 1.1 The state of cyber inequity
-*Image description: A bar graph titled "Organizations that carry cyber insurance by number of employees" shows the following percentages: 100,000+ Employees (85%), <250 Employees (21%).*
 Organizations that carry cyber insurance by number of employees F I G U R E  3
+![Figure 3: A bar chart showing that 85% of organizations with 100,000+ employees carry cyber insurance, while 21% of organizations with <250 employees carry cyber insurance.]
+100,000+
+Employees
+<250
+Employees
+0
+10
+20
+30
+40
+50
+60
+70
+80
+90
+100
+85%
+21%
 Global Cybersecurity Outlook 2024
 9

-*Image description: A bar graph titled "Organizations that carry cyber insurance by revenue" shows the following percentages: >$5.5 billion per year (75%), <$250 million per year (25%).*
 Organizations that carry cyber insurance by revenue
 F I G U R E  4
+![Figure 4: A bar chart showing that 75% of organizations with >$5.5 billion per year in revenue carry cyber insurance, while 25% of organizations with <$250 million per year in revenue carry cyber insurance.]
+>$5.5 billion
+per year
+<$250 million
+per year
+0
+10
+20
+30
+40
+50
+60
+70
+80
+90
+100
+75%
+25%
 Globally, disparity across geographies is also reflected in the analysis.
 Perhaps unsurprisingly, this global cyber gap tends to mirror other global